Gekyzo/hipoteca-piqueras/README.md

-# Supabase + GitHub Pages Demo
+# Mortgage Payment Tracker

-A simple demo showing how to use Supabase as a backend for a GitHub Pages static site.
+A simple mortgage payment tracker using Supabase as a backend, hosted on GitHub Pages.
 Built with TypeScript and Vite.

 ## Setup